jj-tutorial/tutorial/book/src/getting-started/cloning-a-repository.md

 help ease you into things.
 It also means tooling that expects to see a `.git` at the root of the repository will still work.

-## Taking a look around
+## Looking at history

-Let's see what our repository looks like:
+Let's see what our repository's history looks like:

 {{#trycmdinclude tests/tests/cmd/getting-started.trycmd:22:27}}